Terry stop: Traffic stops

 For practical purposes, a traffic stop is essentially the same as a Terry stop; for the duration of a stop, driver and passengers are "seized" within the meaning of the Fourth Amendment.
-The Supreme Court has held that drivers and passengers may be ordered out of the vehicle without violating the Fourth Amendment's proscription of unreasonable searches and seizures.
+The Supreme Court has held that drivers and passengers may be ordered to exit the vehicle without violating the Fourth Amendment's proscription of unreasonable searches and seizures.
 Drivers and passengers may be frisked for weapons upon reasonable suspicion they are armed and dangerous.
 If police reasonably suspect the driver or any of the occupants may be dangerous and that the vehicle may contain a weapon to which an occupant may gain access, police may perform a protective search of the passenger compartment.
-Otherwise, lacking a warrant or the driver's consent, police may not search the vehicle, but under the plain view doctrine may seize and use as evidence weapons or contraband that are visible from outside the vehicle.
+Otherwise, lacking a warrant or the driver's consent, police may not search the vehicle, but under the plain-view doctrine may seize and use as evidence weapons or contraband that are visible from outside the vehicle.

 As decided in Ohio v.
-Robinette (1996), once an officer returns the driver's identification, there is no requirement that the officer inform the driver they are free to go; therefore, although the encounter has been turned into a consensual encounter, questioning can continue, including a request to search the vehicle.
+Robinette (1996), after an officer returns the driver's identification, there is no requirement that the officer inform the driver of their freedom to leave; therefore, although the encounter has changed to a consensual encounter, questioning can continue, including a request to search the vehicle.

 Pretextual stops

 Pretextual stops are a subset of traffic stops deemed constitutional by the Supreme Court in Whren v.
 United States (1996).
 They occur when a police officer wishes to investigate a motorist on other suspicions, generally related to drug possession, and uses a minor traffic infringement as a pretext to stop the driver.
-In the case of Whren, the defense used a "would have" rule: asking if a reasonable police officer would have made the stop without the suspicion of other criminal behavior.
-Some consider that pretextual stops can allow for racial profiling to occur.
-There are numerous petty violations a driver may make and the officer can be selective about whom to pull over to investigate.
-Sixteen states ban pretextual stops based solely upon racial profiling or other immutable factors:
+In the case of Whren, the defense used a "would-have" rule, asking whether a reasonable police officer would have made the stop without the suspicion of other criminal behavior.
+Some consider that pretextual stops can allow racial profiling to occur.
+There are numerous petty violations that a typical driver might commit, and the officer can be selective about whom to detain for questioning.
+Sixteen states ban pretextual stops that are based solely upon racial profiling or other immutable factors: